Fijian name: Fijian naming examples

-Names in Tradition
+Names in tradition

 Today, names may be inherited or passed on between relatives, but traditionally, Fijian names have a meaning and a history surrounding them.
 Before the arrival of Christianity and European culture, Fijian names were often based on circumstances or events surrounding the birth of the child, as well as other aspects.
 A modern example of a name that reflects both traditional and modern naming conventions is Joni Madraiwiwi, who served as Vice-President from 2004 to 2006.
 Joni is the Fijian rendering of "John".
 Madraiwiwi, which means "sour bread," was passed on from his grandfather, also Ratu Joni Madraiwiwi.
 The elder Madraiwiwi was named by his father, Mara Kapaiwai (a namesake, not an ancestor, of the modern Ratu Mara), who was facing execution and eating his last meal.
 Even the taste of bread had turned sour to him, hence the naming of his son.

 Not all children were named for such dramatic events.
 Tanoa Senibua was named for the "fragrance of the Bua" flower which was in the air surrounding the child's birthplace, and "Tanoa" as the father of the child was drinking kava from a Tanoa when he received the news his son was born.
 A set protocol would be followed for the naming, but protocol is less strictly adhered to in this modern era.

+English names

+Several Fijian names have been borrowed from English.